hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/designating-a-livesql-dialect.md

     .execute();
 ```

-Depending on the specific database and version this query can be rendered in different ways.
+Depending on the specific database and version LiveSQL renders this query in different ways.
 For example:

 - In Oracle 10g: